Counseling for Anxiety in Newton, MA—Counselors and Therapists at Thriveworks

 - Indecisiveness – When focusing is a challenge, it follows that decision making is too.
 People with anxiety often feel stuck in everyday decisions.
 Normal thinking processes like prioritizing needs, resolving differences, or coming to a firm conclusion can feel impossible to someone with anxiety.

-Scheduling Therapy for Anxiety at Thriveworks Newton
+Scheduling a Therapy Session for Anxiety at Thriveworks Newton